dannychris37/FireflyMV/README.md

 Currently the main working branch.
 Makefile, code and file structure may differ signifficantly as it is the most developed branch.

-All code that is compiled can be found in `MV.c` and inside the `grab_FireFlyMV` dir.
+All code that is compiled can be found in `fireflyMV.c` and inside the `grab_FireFlyMV` dir.

 ## For all other branches: